 Frailty and vitamin B6 are strongly linked; it is called pyridoxine.
 In theory we should be getting plenty from our food but there are numerous forms, each presumed to have a specific and different function.

 If we are not enjoying many diverse foods then we are likely to become deficient in one or other of these forms.

-In fact, blood levels in over half of Americans are below optimal levels with devastating consequences.
+In fact, blood-levels in over half of Americans are below optimum with devastating repercussions.

 Vitamin B6 is required for over one hundred different enzymatic reactions in the body, many to do with energy production in the muscles; it could be why you no longer feel wide eyed and bushy-tailed.

-A deficiency affects many parts of the body and mind; energy production in muscles is limited causing slowness of movement as is synthesis of many vital neurotransmitters like serotonin and dopamine.
+A deficiency affects many parts of the body and mind; that limitation of energy-production in muscles causes slowness of movement, as is synthesis of many vital neurotransmitters like serotonin and dopamine.

-Yet getting an adequate supply of these four vitamins is not inherently difficult if we are enjoying a wide range of fresh foods.
+Yet getting an adequate supply of these four-vitamins is not inherently difficult if we are enjoying a wide range of fresh unprocessed foods.

 Dairy products.
 1 cup of milk = 5% of RDA